Office: Elleonora P. McWilliams Hall

 * B.F.A.
 Dance Technique (23 credits):

 Students must achieve level IV in either ballet or modern dance technique and level III in the other in order to graduate and will be evaluated at the end of each academic year.
-Students who demonstrate proficiency at the technique level III in modern dance or ballet (3830, 3840) will be place at level IV (4830, 4840).
+Students who demonstrate proficiency at the technique level III in modern dance or ballet (3830, 3840) will be placed at level IV (4830, 4840).
 Each of these courses may be repeated for credit.
 Dance majors must continue to be enrolled for credit in ballet and modern dance through graduation.
 BFA candidates are required to enroll in both Intensive Modern Dance (4-day) and Intensive Ballet (4-day) each semester at their proper level III or IV.
 For the BFA candidate, the maximum number of dance technique credits that may be counted toward the 120 credit hours for graduation is 30 credits.